Suddenly, it is the end of the pregnancy.

 So there you have it; those are the 12 things I would add to a Dad hospital survival kit.

 I have been through it, and I know the kind of things you need to keep you entertained, relaxed, and maintained throughout the birth, as your partner screams in agony.

-I’ll say it again, it is very important to remember number 10 on this list!
+I’ll repeat it.
+It is imperative to remember number 10 on this list!
 It scores you some serious relationship points!

 Can you think of anything else that should be in this bag?
 Did you take something that really helped you out during childbirth?
-If so, then please contact us, or leave a reply below and we may even add it in!
+If so, please contact us, or leave a reply below, and we may even add it in!

 Good luck with the birth!
 Look after each other.